 Within the California context, it is critical to distinguish between alternative certification and Alternative routes to certification.
 While California has Alternative routes to the teaching credential, it does not have alternative credentials.
 As previously discussed, there are four types of teaching credentials in California: (1) Multiple Subject (2) Single Subject (3) Education Specialist and (4) Designated Subjects credentials.
-Title II reports information for Multiple Subject, Single Subject, and Education Specialist credentials only and candidates obtain one of these teaching credentials through alternative (intern) route.
-Regardless of whether an individual has met all the necessary requirements for one of the four types of teaching credentials through Traditional means, such as a one-year post-baccalaureate program at an institution of higher education, or a four- to five-year "blended" program that allows for the concurrent completion of subject matter and professional preparation, or through alternative means such as a district or university sponsored intern program, the resulting credentials issued are the same.
+The Commission is in the process of also developing a PK-3 Early Childhood Education (ECE) Specialist Instruction credential, but it is not yet operational.
+Title II reports information for Multiple Subject, Single Subject, and Education Specialist credentials only and candidates may obtain one of these teaching credentials through an alternative (intern) route.
+Regardless of whether an individual has met all the necessary requirements for one of the four types of teaching credentials through Traditional means, such as a one-year post-baccalaureate program at an institution of higher education, or a four- to five-year "blended" program that allows for the concurrent completion of subject matter and professional preparation, or through alternative means such as a district- or university sponsored intern program, the resulting credentials issued are the same.
 Further, all programs, including intern programs, are required to meet uniform standards of program quality and effectiveness established by the Commission.
 All programs include instruction in pedagogy and supervised teaching experiences.
 All programs are required to ensure that prospective teachers meet the Teaching Performance Expectations prior to completing the program.